TroyLaPolice/European-Neolithic-Expansion/README.md

 	if (!exists("S"))
 		defineConstant("S", 30); // spatial competition distance (ENTER IN KILOMETERS)
 	if (!exists("C"))
-		defineConstant("C", 0); // If C = 1 that means there will be competition between individuals of different phenotypes (ie HGs compete with Farmers for space) If C = 0 then competition only happens within their like groups if (!exists("MD"))
+		defineConstant("C", 1); // If C = 1 that means there will be competition between individuals of different phenotypes (ie HGs compete with Farmers for space) If C = 0 then competition only happens within their like groups if (!exists("SDX"))
-		defineConstant("MD", 30); // Mating distance (ENTER IN KILOMETERS)
+		defineConstant("SDX", 30); // Movement standard diviation (sigma) for distribution of distances sampled from in the x direction (ENTER IN KILOMETERS) if (!exists("SDY"))
-	if (!exists("movement_distances"))
-		defineConstant("movement_distances", c(2.3, 7.3, 15, 25, 35, 45, 55, 100)); // Distances sampled from (ENTER IN KILOMETERS)
+		defineConstant("SDY", 30); // Movement standard diviation (sigma) for distribution of distances sampled from in the y direction (ENTER IN KILOMETERS)
-	if (!exists("movement_distance_weights"))
-		defineConstant("movement_distance_weights", c(0.42, 0.23, 0.16, 0.08, 0.07, 0.02, 0.01, 0.01)); // Weights for movement distance sampling
-	if (!exists("LD"))
-		defineConstant("LD", 10); // Learning distance (ENTER IN KILOMETERS)
-	if (!exists("northern_slowdown_effect"))
-		defineConstant("northern_slowdown_effect", 2); // Number equals the effect of the slowdown in the north (i.e., how many times slower do they move if (!exists("northern_slowdown_distance"))
-		defineConstant("northern_slowdown_distance", 0.3); // distance up the map where the slowdown starts, (y coordinate times this value, ie if value = 0.5 the slowdown will start in the middle of the map and will continue to the top)

 ```
  This next block contains parameters about rates for mating, learning and death.

 ```
-	// Learning, death and mating rate params:
+/ Learning, death and mating rate params:
 	// ***********************************
 	if (!exists("L"))
-		defineConstant("L", 0.0); // Learning rate
+		defineConstant("L", 0.1); // Learning rate - product of constant number of teachers times probability of learning per contact if (!exists("gamma"))
+		defineConstant("gamma", 1); // preference of farmer teacher over HG
+	if (!exists("LD"))
+	defineConstant("LD", 30); // Learning distance (ENTER IN KILOMETERS)
+	if (!exists("MD"))
+		defineConstant("MD", 30); // Mating distance (ENTER IN KILOMETERS)
-	if (!exists("LP"))
+	if (!exists("MP"))
-		defineConstant("LP", 0.6); // Learning percentage = the ratio of farmers to HGs required in an area for an individual HG to learn from a farmer if (!exists("MP"))
 		defineConstant("MP", 0.5); // Level of assortative mating.
 Probability that mates will choose behaviorally similar mates.
 1 = full assortative, 0.5 = no assortative, 0 = individuals only mate with individuals of opposite phenotypes if (!exists("min_repro_age"))
 		defineConstant("min_repro_age", 11); // Individuals MUST be OLDER than this age to reproduce

 	// Age related mortality table
 	defineConstant("age_scale", c(0.211180124, 0.211180124, 0.211180124, 0.211180124, 0.211180124, 0.251968504, 0.251968504, 0.251968504, 0.251968504, 0.251968504, 0.105263158, 0.105263158, 0.105263158, 0.105263158, 0.105263158, 0.164705882, 0.164705882, 0.164705882, 0.164705882, 0.164705882, 0.164705882, 0.253521127, 0.253521127, 0.253521127, 0.253521127, 0.253521127, 0.301886792, 0.301886792, 0.301886792, 0.301886792, 0.301886792, 0.378378378, 0.378378378, 0.378378378, 0.378378378, 0.378378378, 0.47826087, 0.47826087, 0.47826087, 0.47826087, 0.47826087, 0.583333333, 0.583333333, 0.583333333, 0.583333333, 0.583333333, 0.6, 0.6, 0.6, 0.6, 0.6, 1.0));
  ```

- The first perameter L refers to likelihood that farmers will teach a HG how to farm.
+ The first perameter L refers to likelihood that farmers will teach a HG how to farm is is the product of constant number of teachers times probability of learning per contact.

- The second (LP) is the ratio of farmers to HGs in an area that is required for a HG to learn.
-For example, if a given area is majority HG it may be less likely that the minority farmers teach.
-This of course can be changed as you see fit.
-By default here we see the param is 60%.
+ The second (gamma) is the preference of a HG to choose a farmer as a teacher over choosing a HG

  The next block of parameters handles reproduction probabilities (i.e., the probability that a pair mates and produces an offspring)